top of page

 Conclusion: Preparedness Determines Outcomes

-As cyber threats continue to evolve, hospitals must adapt accordingly.
-The question is no longer whether an incident will occur, but how prepared an organization is to respond.
+As cyber threats continue to evolve, hospitals must adapt to address the risks they present to patient safety.
+The question is no longer whether an incident will occur, but how prepared an organization is to respond to such an event.

 • Protect patient safety